-First, what is Civic Nebraska’s position on the lawsuit?
+What was Civic Nebraska’s position on the lawsuit?

-What is the issue at hand?
+What was the issue at hand?

 The statutes in question (1, 2) require counties that reach certain population thresholds to allow the governor or county boards to appoint county election commissioners.
 Civic Nebraska has asserted that these statutes are in violation of Article IX, Section 4 of the Nebraska Constitution, which defines “necessary county officers” and plainly states that those officers are to be chosen by voters.

-Which counties are affected?
+Which counties were affected?

 Election commissioners in three counties – Douglas, Lancaster, and Sarpy – are currently appointed by the governor, while county commissioners do the appointing in Buffalo, Cass, Hall, and Platte counties.
 All told, these seven counties make up more than 60 percent of the state’s voting population.